Link-Target Feature

 A general recommendation is providing artificial targets for xlink:show

-states, which are not expected to have a value in xlink:role
+states, which are not expected to have a value in xlink:role.
+For example if

 The following artificial states may occur: